speeduino/wiki.js/Secondary_Serial_IO_interface.md

 ### Retrieve realtime data

 To get Speeduino to send out the realtime data to your device connected on a Secondary Serial IO port you must send either an "A", an "n" or an "r" to it.
-An 'A' will retreive a simple set of data whereas an 'n' will retreive an enhanced set of realtime data.
+An 'A' will retrieve a simple set of data whereas an 'n' will retrieve an enhanced set of realtime data.
 An 'r' will retrieve specific data starting at a selected position in the list for x number of bytes.

 -   **Send an "A"**